Tennis history – “Jeu de paume”, Lawn tennis

 In 1872 those two men along with two local doctors founded the first Tennis Club in Leamington Spa in England.

-He popularized the game and created a box set, which included the net poles, racket, and balls to play the game with.
+He popularized the game and created a box set, which included net poles, rackets, and balls to play the game with.
 He invented the rules and spread his game around the world.
 By 1874 thousands of these boxes had been created, and the game was official.

-In 1877 the first ever tennis tournament was played, which is still the biggest tennis tournament internationally today.
+In 1877 the first ever tennis tournament was played in tennis history, which is still the biggest tennis tournament internationally today.
 It’s the Wimbledon Championships.

 Major tournaments:

-Then, in 1880, the first ever national championships were played in the USA.
+Then, in 1880, the first-ever national championships were played in the USA in tennis history.
 The rules were not yet standardized.
-But by 1881, the US national lawn and Tennis Association was formed, now the USTA, and the rules were standardized.
+But by 1881, the US National Lawn and Tennis Association was formed, now the USTA and the rules were standardized.

 The US Open, formerly the US men’s national championships.
-Was first played in 1881 at Rhode Island.
-And the first women’s version was playing in Philadelphia in 1887.
+Was first played in 1881 in Rhode Island.
+The first women’s version was played in Philadelphia in 1887.
+And it’s also the first tournament that implemented the game of tiebreak.

-Tennis became popular in France in the 1890’s, with the first ever French Championships played in 1891.
+Tennis became popular in France in the 1890s, with the first-ever tennis history French Championships played in 1891.
 Although it was only open to French club members into 1925, this was the formation of what is now called the French Open.

 And the final Grand Slam: the Australian Open.
-It traces all the way back to 1905.
+It traces back to 1905.

 These four tournaments were the four most historic tournaments of the game, and still are to this day, representing the four Grand Slams of the calendar year.

-But there was also one other major tournament each year that I haven’t mentioned and that is a Davis cup.
-Davis cup is the annual competition where men’s national teams face off against each other.
-And date all the way back to 1900.
+But there was also one other major tournament each year that I haven’t mentioned and that is the Davis Cup.
+Davis Cup is the annual competition where men’s national teams face off against each other.
+And date back to 1900.

-The feminine equivalent of Davis cup is the FED cup.
-And it was first held in Queen’s Club, London in 1963.
-It was called then: the federation cup.
+The feminine equivalent of the Davis Cup is the FED Cup.
+It was first held in Queen’s Club, London in 1963.
+It was called then: the Federation Cup.